kelloggm/cs-490-website/about.md

-additional course credit will be awarded to these teams, but these students will have the opportunity to receive public recognition for their project (in the form of a pull request merged into our repository and acknowledgements in the project’s contributors list).
+additional course credit will be awarded to these teams, but these students will have the opportunity to receive public recognition for their project (in the form of a pull request merged into our repository and acknowledgments in the project’s contributors list).

 The project will provide hands-on experience to complement the skills taught in this class, requiring students to be able to:
 * Work effectively in a small team